espressif/esp-idf/docs/eclipse-setup.rst

 The Eclipse IDE gives you a graphical integrated development environment for writing, compiling and debugging ESP-IDF projects.

-* Start by installing the SDK for your platform (see Windows, OS X, Linux).
+* Start by installing the esp-idf for your platform (see files in this directory with steps for Windows, OS X, Linux).

 * Download the Eclipse Installer for your platform from eclipse.org_.